Last updated: June 17, 2026

 - Complete the child care benefits application.

-- Upload documents that show your waitlist eligibility.
+- Upload documents that show your family, income, address, and service need.

-- Watch for calls, texts, emails, or portal notices.
+- Watch for calls, texts, emails, and portal notices.

-- When funding is available, update documents so EEC can check eligibility again.
+- When funding is available, update documents so eligibility can be checked again.

 - If approved, choose a provider and sign the required child care agreement.

 Mass.gov says families may be placed on the waitlist if funding is not available.
 The wait time is not fixed.
-It can depend on funding, the date you applied, and priority factors.
-Keep your phone, email, mailing address, and portal account current.
+It can depend on funding, the date you applied, priority factors, documents, and provider openings.

-If you need food help too, see the Massachusetts SNAP guide.
-If you are looking for broader help by state, start with Massachusetts single mother help.
+If you need food help too, see the ASMOM Massachusetts SNAP guide.
+If you are looking for broader state help, start with Massachusetts single mother help.

 Documents checklist